-- documentary evidence, including information on learners' performance and progress - observation of teaching, training, assessment and other activities - samples of learners' work - survey responses from learners, staff, and governors (where appropriate) - discussions with learners, leaders, managers, governors (or board of directors where appropriate) and other key stakeholders
+- documentary evidence, including information on learners' performance and progress - observation of teaching, training, assessment and other activities - samples of learners' work - survey responses from learners, staff, and governors (where appropriate) - discussions with learners, leaders, managers, governors (where appropriate) and other key stakeholders

-The team will use direct observation of learners' practical skills and written work wherever possible to gather evidence to support their judgements.
-Inspectors may select an additional sample of learners' work to meet the needs of a particular emerging question or to further their investigation of a specific aspect.
+The team will use direct observation of learners' work wherever possible to gather evidence to support their judgements.
+Inspectors may select an additional sample of learners' work if required to further their investigation of a specific aspect.

-Inspectors will undertake a range of activities to gather evidence for their evaluation of learners' progress and the quality of the partnership's provision.
-This may include session observations, including sampling online lessons, learning walks, where inspectors move relatively quickly through a number of teaching or training sessions looking at a specific aspect of the provision, conversations with selected learners about their work, and discussions with individual tutors, about learners' progress in their training sessions and how they plan work to meet their needs.
+Inspectors will undertake a range of activities to gather evidence for their evaluation of learners' progress and the quality of the college's provision.
+This may include session observations, learning walks, where inspectors move relatively quickly through a number of teaching or training sessions looking at a specific aspect of the provision, conversations with selected learners about their work, and discussions with individual teachers, about learners' progress in their sessions and how they plan work to meet their needs.

 The voice of learners is a key source of evidence for inspectors.
 Discussions with learners will provide an opportunity to explore learners' knowledge and understanding of their work and skills.
-It will also help inspectors to gauge how well they feel the partnership supports learners and contributes to their wellbeing.
+It will also help inspectors to gauge how well they feel the college supports learners and contributes to their well-being.

-Partnerships should make information available to the inspection team about the standards achieved by learners, particularly the results of any initial and diagnostic assessments and other assessments of additional learning needs (ALN).
-This will help inspectors to judge learners' progress, to come to a view about the standards learners achieve compared to their starting-points and the way tutors use the information.
+Colleges should make information available to the inspection team about the standards achieved by learners, particularly the results of any initial and diagnostic assessments and other assessments of additional learning needs (ALN).
+This will help inspectors to judge learners' progress, to come to a view about the standards learners achieve compared to their starting-points and the way teachers, use the information.

-The team will need to consider stakeholders' views about the partnership and test out the validity of those views during the inspection.
+The team will need to consider stakeholders' views about the college and test out the validity of those views during the inspection.